amnuts/opcache-gui/README.md

 To get started with a new language, copy the `example.json` to the language you want that doesn't already exist - for example, `pt-br.json` or `pirate.json`.
 Then fill in the translations into the values.
 Once done, rebuild with `php ./build/build.php -l pt-br` or `php ./build/build.php -l pirate`.

 ## Releases

+**Version 3.7.0**\
+Fixed a potential file security issue
+Dependabot updates for some node dependencies
+Added default value of Optimization Level thanks to @krzotr (PR#127)

 **Version 3.6.0**\
 Added German translation and various fixes thanks to @matthiasstraka (PR#123)